sdcavallin/pain-or-gain/README.md

 Simple client-server program for my card game Pain or Gain that allows a group of people to play virtually by randomizing the deck and simulating card drawing.

 To use, compile and run the DeckServer on your host machine.
-You should hardcode your public IP address into it or your players will have to enter it manually every time.

 Don't forget to *port-forward port 6789* (or another) to your host computer.